-It is often argued, that in terms of architecture the Karla caves, follows a chronology of perfection beginning with the Kondivite Caves, continuing with the Bhaja Caves, the Ajanta Caves, the caves at Pitalkhora, the Kondana Caves, the Cave number 9 at Ajanta, Cave number 18 at Nasik Caves, the Bedse Caves, to the “final perfection” of the Great Chaityagrh at Karla Caves.
-Although the architecture follows the pattern which is usual for the architecture and the similar period, the standout in case of the Karla caves is its quintessential vastness.
+It is often argued, that in terms of architecture the Karla caves, follow a chronology of perfection beginning with the Kondivite Caves, continuing with the Bhaja Caves, the Ajanta Caves, the caves at Pitalkhora, the Kondana Caves, the Cave number 9 at Ajanta, Cave number 18 at Nasik Caves, the Bedse Caves, to the “final perfection” of the Great Chaityagrh at Karla Caves.
+Although the architecture follows the pattern which is usual for architecture and a similar period, the standout in the case of the Karla caves is its quintessential vastness.
 The earlier caves were attributed to a more ancient branch of Buddhism, where the Buddha imagery (in form of statues) was not found.
 Instead, it is replaced by a stupa.

 Beautiful Sculptures and Lighting

 The most magnificent Chaityagrha, has beautiful sculptures, often imitating woodwork, in the intricacies and ornamentation on both sides of the central doorway and inside.
 The carvings mostly describe human forms, lions and elephants, with Mithuna, or women and men in pairs forming the dominating art form in the human carvings.
 It is also believed that the elephant carvings had original ivory tusks and the walls were covered with murals, however, no evidence, concrete to this respect has been found.

 Another interesting feature of the Karla caves, and the ways the lighting source has been carved in.
 Huge windows have been carved on the rock, in a way so that the hard sunlight is muffled to a proper tone, to soothe the exquisiteness of the sculptures and ornate carvings.